swaponline/MultiCurrencyWallet/docs/LIQUIDITY_SOURCES.md

 # How to add your own token

+See video: https://www.youtube.com/watch?v=cb0ZFal_y3Y How to create ERC20 token and start exchange it on your own domain using MCW plugin

 The main steps you need to follow so that other people can exchange your own token:

 1. use https://supertoken.xyz/ to create a token if you don't have it yet.